The Electronic Association of Parliamentarians

-A. Regular meetings of the board of directors will be held at least quarterly.
+A. Regular.
+Regular meetings of the board of directors will be held at least quarterly.

-B. Special meetings may be called by the president and must be called upon the written request of two members of the board of directors.
+B. Special.
+Special meetings may be called by the president or by any two members of the board of directors.
 The purpose of the meeting must be stated in the call and at least five days’ notice, by email to all board members, must be given.

 ARTICLE VIII: COMMITTEES